 All new MIT students need certain basic skills to succeed in the MIT program.
 Students who do not have the requisite background in computing need to take some or all of the prerequisite courses before they begin work on the Core Courses.
 In some cases, the program prerequisite courses may have course prerequisites to be taken before enrolling in the program prerequisite courses.

-Code Course Title Course Prerequisite Credits CMP 220 Programming II CMP 120 [†] 3 CMP 230 Discrete Mathematical Methods for Computing None 3 CMP 250 Computer Architecture CMP 110 [†] 3 CMP 260 Operating Systems CMP 110 [†] 3 CMP 270 Essentials of Networking CMP 110 [†] 3
+Code Course Title Course Prerequisite Credits

+CMP 220 Programming II CMP 120 3

+CMP 260 Operating Systems CMP 110 [†] 3

+CMP 270 Essentials of Networking CMP 110 [†] 3

+CMP 350 Database Concepts None 3